 Yi is certainly big enough at nearly 7-feet tall, but an, um, undistinguished NBA career that saw him go from sixth overall pick in the 2007 NBA draft to little-used bench player in just five years could mean he runs afoul of that "impressive record in sports" criterion.
 Plus, Yi would pale in comparison to Chinese basketball star Yao Ming, who bore the flag when China served as the host nation for the 2008 Summer Olympics in Beijing — downgrading from "greatest basketball player in our nation's history" to "widely acknowledged bust" seems kind of weird, optics-wise.

-finished eighth in the 1,500-meter freestyle in Beijing at just 16 years old and now holds the world record in that event, breaking Australian Grant Hackett's decade-old 1,500-meter mark at the 2011 FINA World Championships in Shanghai last July.
+All this could mean that Sun Yang makes the most sense.
+The 20-year-old swimmer stands 6-foot-6, finished eighth in the 1,500-meter freestyle in Beijing at just 16 years old and now holds the world record in that event, breaking Australian Grant Hackett's decade-old 1,500-meter mark at the 2011 FINA World Championships in Shanghai last July.
 A young rising star in a sport in which China has not been a traditional power, who also happens to be big and easy on the eyes?
 Sure seems to fit Xiao's bill.

 While the choice of Yang would present an image of a new China, competing and presenting world-class contenders in new areas, it would to some degree give short shrift to great athletes in sports that have traditionally been Chinese strong points.